Paul Ziff

-Career
+Life and career

+He was born in New York City in 1920 to William Ziff and Bessie Goldstein Ziff.
+His brother Morton was born three years earlier.
 He studied art at Columbia University and New York's Master Institute of Arts in 1937–1939, and was a practicing artist, partially subsidized by the Solomon R. Guggenheim Foundation until 1942.
 He returned to New York in 1945 after serving in the United States Coast Guard to study art and philosophy at Cornell University, receiving his BFA in January 1949, and his Ph.D in September 1951.

-He spent two years at the University of Michigan as a Research assistant, in the Language and Symbolism Project, and as an Instructor, before taking a post as instructor at Harvard University, becoming an Assistant Professor, in 1954.

-He remained at Harvard until 1959, taking two periods of leave; to study at Oxford University in 1955, and to teach at Princeton University in 1958.
+He spent two years at the University of Michigan, as a research assistant in the Language and Symbolism Project, and as an Instructor, before taking a post as instructor at Harvard University, becoming an Assistant Professor, in 1954.
+He remained at Harvard until 1959, taking two periods of leave, to study at Oxford University in 1955, and to teach at Princeton University in 1958.

 From 1959 until 1964 he was assistant professor at the University of Pennsylvania.
 Between 1962 and 1963 he studied in Rome on a Guggenheim Fellowship.

 From 1964 to 1968 he was a professor at the University of Wisconsin–Madison, and from 1968 to 1970 was a professor at the University of Illinois at Chicago before settling at the University of North Carolina as William Rand Kenan Jr. Professor from 1970 until 1988 (professor emeritus until 2003.)